gaearon/hooks-perf-issues/README.md

 <img src="example.png" />

 Click on a blue square.
-Eventually the yellow square should turn white.
+Eventually the yellow square next to it should turn white.

 Notice clicks take roughly 940-1090ms to propagate